switcherapi/switcher-management/src/assets/documentation/slack_installation.md

 ##### 2. **Add to Slack**

-A new page will be loaded to confirm that you want to add the Slack App to your workspace.</br>
+A new page will be shown to confirm that you want to add the Slack App to your workspace.</br>
-When this page is loaded, a temporary token access is generated under the hood that will be linked later on with the installation.
+When this page is loaded, a temporary token access is generated to link the installation with the a Doamin to be selected in the step 4.

 <img src="[$ASSETS_LOCATION]/documentation/images/slack/install/slack_app_install.jpg" class="image-style center shadow dark-invert" alt=""/><p>